 - Maintain honesty while hiring

-- Managing should be top priority.
+- Managing should be a top priority.

 Effective Team-Working Skills: